What You Need to Know About Medicare Fraud13 minute read

 - The other is if you called them and left them a message and they are calling you back.

 Other than these two instances, if you get a phone call from someone claiming to be from Medicare and asking for your number, don’t give it out as this is likely a scam.
 Some may even threaten to cancel your benefits if you are unwilling to give up the information, but don’t fall for this.
 Instead, if there is ever a question about the validity of the call or caller, just hang up and call Medicare directly at (800) 633-4227 to let them know what happened.
-If they made the call, they can connect you with the correct person or department.
+If they were the ones that called, they can connect you with the correct person or department.

 It’s also important to realize that between April 2018 and April 2019, all Medicare recipients will receive new identification cards.
 These red, white, and blue cards will automatically be sent to you at the address listed on your Social Security account, so there is no need to call and request it.
 Also, the number on the card is different than your Social Security Number, which better protects your identity.